 - Letters of Recommendation:

 - Most programs request 3-4 LORs.
-Make sure at least 2 are from dermatologists.
-This does not necessarily have to be the Chair of the Department.
-Consider choosing an attending that worked with you throughout the month and can write about your specific qualities.
+Make sure at least 2 are from dermatologists (most people do 3 derm + 1 medicine).
+One of your LORs should be from the Chair of the Dermatology Department, Dr. Hornyak.
+For your other dermatology letters, consider choosing an attending that worked with you throughout the month and can write about your specific qualities.
 Also consider faculty who are particularly well-known in the field (active in professional societies, well-published, and/or who have been practicing for a while).
 You have the opportunity to strengthen your application by obtaining LORs from attendings at other institutions by participating in away rotations.
 Try to choose one who knows you well.
 If you need an extra letter, consider using one from a medicine attending or non-dermatology research mentor.

 Interviews range from November (rare) to early February, although most programs interview during December and January.
 Dermatology programs typically send out invitations to interview much later than most specialties.
 You may receive your first invitation to interview as late as December.
 Schedule your interviews as soon as you hear from a program since the interview spots tend to fill up quickly!
+Additionally, programs usually offer only one or two interview dates and many interview dates overlap, therefore scheduling them can be very tricky.
 Most dermatology interviews occur in January.

 Dermatology participates in the regular Match.
 This enables you to apply to more than one type of residency program in case you do not match for Dermatology.
 In past years, about 1/3 of those who applied did not match, so you must have a backup plan (research fellowship versus another specialty)!
 You may also choose to complete a preliminary year and re-apply for an advanced position during the next Match cycle.